BHFock/git-cl/docs/tutorial.md

 - Wanting to break down a messy working directory into logical units
 - Staging or committing changes by intent rather than file

 Changelists are saved locally in `.git/cl.json`.
 They’re private to your workspace and not shared or committed.
+Think of them as quick labels on piles of work.

 ## How changelists fit into Git workflows